-Life insurance premiums are generally not tax deductible, and you or your beneficiary won’t have to pay tax on the benefit you receive.
+Life insurance premiums are generally not tax-deductible, and you or your beneficiary won’t have to pay tax on the benefit amount you receive.
 This may not apply to your individual circumstances though or may change over time, so we recommend to always seek professional tax advice.

 Life insurance payments go to the policy owner, but if the policy owner is also the life insured, the benefit will be paid to a person they nominate or, if no nomination is made, to their legal representative or a person we can pay under the Life Insurance Act 1995.
-You can submit details on who you want to receive the benefit by either calling us on 1300 513 483 (Monday to Friday between 8am and 8pm AEST) or filling in the Nomination of Beneficiaries Form and mailing it to:
+You can submit details on whom you want to receive the benefit by either calling us on 1300 513 483 (Monday to Friday between 8am and 8pm AEST) or filling in the Nomination of Beneficiaries Form and mailing it to:

 Kogan Life Insurance

 Baulkham Hills NSW 2153

 To ensure your level of life insurance cover keeps up with increases in the cost of living, we’ll automatically increase your cover by 5% each year on your policy anniversary.
 Your premiums will also increase in line with this change.
 You’ll be notified in writing about this increase, which you can choose to decline.
 These automatic increases will stop once you reach 75 years of age.

 If you’re diagnosed with a terminal illness and have 12 months or less to live, the terminal illness cover means you can claim your full life insurance benefit in advance to get medical treatment or put your affairs in order.

 Get greater protection with optional cover including Children’s Insurance, Total & Permanent Disability Insurance, and Serious Illness Insurance.

 You’ll get a full refund on any premiums paid if you cancel your cover in the first 30 days of it starting without having made a claim.

-If you cancel your cover after the 30 day cooling off period, you won’t get any premiums you’ve paid back.
-However, if you’ve chosen a yearly payment, you’ll get a refund of the unused portion of your premium.
+If you cancel your cover after the 30-day cooling off period, you won’t get any premiums you’ve paid back.
+However, if you’ve chosen a yearly payment, you’ll get a refund on the unused portion of your premium.